DieShell/zlib/README.md

 - `Z_ENABLE_EXAMPLES`: Build the zlib library examples.
 - `Z_ENABLE_SHARED`: Build zlib as a shared library. (eg. `zlib1.dll`)
 - `Z_ENABLE_STATIC`: Build zlib as a static library. (eg. `libzlibstatic.a`)
+- `Z_OVERRIDE_SYSTEM_PKGCONFIG`: By default if the system has a zlib.pc in prefix/lib/pkgconfig we do not override it, however if this option is set, we ignore if the system is already equipped with zlib

 By default both shared and static libraries are built, and at least one must be built by the script or it'll die.

 ## Licensing

 The project as a whole is licensed under the zlib license, however, different files have different copyright owners.

 The sources provided by the CMake wrapper are licensed as provided in the _LICENSE.txt_ file, second header.

 The original sources are properties of Jean-loup Gailly and Mark Adler, and are licensed as provided in the _LICENSE.txt_ file, first header.

-Files included in the CMake wrapper are: _CMakeLists.txt_, _cmake/zlibConfig.in.cmake_, _examples/CMakeLists.txt_.
+Files included in the CMake wrapper are: _CMakeLists.txt_, _cmake/zConfig.in.cmake_, _examples/CMakeLists.txt_.
 All other files are part of the original zlib library.